Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 	`Browse` button to find the spreadsheet you wish to submit, then click the `Submit Completed Spreadsheet` button.

-At this point your samples will be validated and, if accepted, accession numbers will be reported.
-Actually, you will receive _two_ accession numbers for each
+At this point your _Samples_ will be validated and, if accepted, accession numbers will be reported.
+Actually, you will receive _two_ accession numbers for each _Sample_:
-sample:
 - the ___BioSample___ accession that starts with _SAMEA_;
 - the ENA ___Sample___ accession, which is an alternative accession number that starts with _ERS_.

-Note that at this point you have not submitted any data, but you have laid the groundwork for this by providing sample metadata.
+Note that at this point __you have not submitted any data__, but you have laid the groundwork for this by providing _Sample_ metadata.

 ## Upload Reads
 When submitting data to ENA, it is often necessary to upload the data files in